sun2sh/.github/README.md

 **Beckn** is an open protocol that allows local businesses across any industry to be discovered and engaged by any beckn-enabled application. **Beckn protocol** is a collection of open specifications consisting of protocol APIs, message formats, network design and reference architectures to allow any two entities to execute commercial transactions without being on the same platform.

-**ONDC** has provided the network extension layer over the Beckn Protocol (base layer),together it comprises the **ONDC protocol**.
+**ONDC** has provided the network extension layer over the Beckn Protocol (base layer).
 Over the base layer, the network extension layer comprises **model specifications** customised to the ONDC context that have been adopted in order to facilitate transactions over the network.

 ### Subscription Process